ropensci/roweb3/content/blog/2023-01-20-ropensci-news-digest-january-2023/index.md

 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

-- Tuesday, Feb 7th, 9:00 Americas Pacific / 17:00 UTC](/events/coworking-2023-02/) "Setting up Continuous Integration" *Hosted by community host [Hugo Gruson](/author/hugo-gruson/) and [Steffi LaZerte](/author/steffi-lazerte/)*
+- [Tuesday, Feb 7th, 9:00 Americas Pacific / 17:00 UTC](/events/coworking-2023-02/) "Setting up Continuous Integration" *Hosted by community host [Hugo Gruson](/author/hugo-gruson/) and [Steffi LaZerte](/author/steffi-lazerte/)*
     - Do some reading to learn about Continuous Integration; Setup Continuous Integration on one (or more) of your projects;
     - Talk to [Hugo](/author/hugo-gruson/) and discuss how Continuous Integration can simplify your development process and how to get set up.

+* [Tuesday, Mar 7th, 9:00 Australian Western / 01:00 UTC](/events/coworking-2023-03/) "Checking data with naniar, visdat, assertr, and skimr" *Hosted by community host [Nick Tierney](/author/nicholas-tierney/) and [Steffi LaZerte](/author/steffi-lazerte/)*
+    - Explore documentation, use cases and tutorials on these packages, or check your data!
+    - Talk to [Nick](/author/nicholas-tierney//) and discuss how to use these packages in your workflow.

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

 ### Code of Conduct annual review and transparency report